greg-raven/grus/_posts/2009-04-18-california-business-taxes.md

 >
 > California has the 4th highest business taxes among U.S. states, according to a Small Business and Entrepreneurship Council report.
 >
-> The “2009 Business Tax Index: Best to Worst State Tax Systems” ranks states according to the 16 taxes that most impact small companies.
+> The "2009 Business Tax Index: Best to Worst State Tax Systems" ranks states according to the 16 taxes that most impact small companies.
 >
 > The states with the highest combined business taxes are: New Jersey, Minnesota, Maine, California and New York.
 >